An Introduction to Solving the Least-Squares Problem in Variational Data Assimilation: Preconditioning the normal equations

 First-level preconditioners cluster many of the eigenvalues at one but some large eigenvalues may remain and these can hinder the convergence of the iterative solver.
 To accelerate convergence, a second-level preconditioner may be needed.
-In this section, we assume that $\mathbb A^{(k)}$ remains fixed across the outer iterations, i.e., $\mathbb A^{(k)} = \mathbb A$ for all $k$; in the next section, we will consider non-constant $\mathbb A$.
-In these two sections, we denote by $A$ {\bf the Hessian} ${\mathbb A}$ {\bf after the application of the first-level preconditioner.}

 One way of preconditioning $A$ is to approximate its inverse.
 In VarDA, this is typically done by using limited memory preconditioners (LMPs) as second-level preconditioners \cite{gratton2011class,tshimanga_limited-memory_2008}.
 LMPs are defined by